Summer Spanish Immersion Program for Educators in Costa Rica!

-Whether you are a classroom teacher or a middle school or high school Spanish teacher, our Spanish immersion program for teachers in Costa Rica is the best way to improve your Spanish for next year!
+Whether you are a classroom teacher with a high percentage of Spanish speakers, a dual language immersion teacher or a middle school/high school Spanish teacher, our Spanish immersion program for teachers in Costa Rica is the best way to improve your Spanish for next year!

 Program Goal: The goal of the Spanish for Educators immersion program is to help you improve your Spanish skills.
 Classroom teachers benefit immensely from the ability to connect with their LEP students and parents better.
 And Spanish teachers benefit from the opportunity to immerse themselves back into the language and fine-tune their Spanish with classes for educators, homestay families and relevant volunteer opportunities.